a-vorontsov/a-vorontsov.github.io/README.md

 Testing and portfolio website

 ## Technical Details
-The current version of the website is using react and webpack.
+The current version of the website is using cra.

 ## Installation and Development
 - Clone repo